-The index of net retail prices shows the development of prices, minus indirect taxes plus subsidies, for goods and services bought by private households in Denmark.
+The consumer price index shows the development of prices for goods and services bought by private households in Denmark.
 Thus, the index also covers foreign households' consumption expenditure in Denmark, but not Danish households' consumption expenditure abroad.
-The index shows the monthly changes in the costs (minus indirect taxes plus general subsidies) of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.
+The index shows the monthly changes in the costs of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.

-The index of net retail prices can best be characterized as a fixed weight index of a Laspeyres-type.
-The prices that are included in the index of net retail prices are not the prices paid by the consumers, but the purchase prices after deduction of indirect taxes and addition of subsidies (to the extent possible).
-The only exception to this is rent payments where the total rent, i.e. the share of rent payments, is included.
+The consumer price index can best be characterized as a fixed weight index of a Laspeyres-type.
+The prices that are included in the consumer price index are the prices paid by the consumers, i.e. including VAT and taxes and after deduction of any subsidies.
+The only exception to this is rent payments where the total rent, i.e. the share of rent payments plus any housing benefits, is included.

 The weights are calculated on the basis of data from the national accounts on final consumption expenditure of households in Denmark, distributed among 70 commodity groups.
 For each of these, a further division is made by using the detailed information on consumption expenditure of Danish households from the Household Budget Survey.
 The weights were last adjusted in connection with calculating the index for January 2025 and are based on estimated private consumption expenditure in 2024.
 The weights are updated on a yearly basis.
-Up till December 2000 the index was calculated with the average of November 1974 till January 1975=100.
-From January 2010 until December 2015 the index was calculated with 2000=100 as the base year.
+Up till December 2000 the index was calculated with 1980=100 as the base year.
+From January 2001 until December 2015 the index was calculated with 2000=100 as the base year.
 As from January 2016 the index is calculated with 2015=100.